sebw/blog.wains.be/content/posts/2021/2021-10-10-my-desktop-environment.md

 Fedora i3 spin.

 I use the i3 spin to bootstrap my bspwm installation (using Ansible playbooks).
 This means I don't pull all the Gnome dependencies and the i3 spin brings LightDM, which I like better.

+You can probably start with a minimal Fedora Server install but you would have to figure out the LightDM and audio stuff.
+Those are pulled automatically in the i3 spin.
+And I'm not unhappy to have i3 around, should I mess up something in bspwm.

 ### Bar